juliorodrigues07/task_list/README.md

 ## 2.2.
 Locally

-- To execute the project locally as a server, run the following command inside the project's directory:
+To execute the project locally as a server, execute the following steps:

+1. Clone the repository

+       git clone -b data_persistence https://github.com/juliorodrigues07/task_list.git

+2. Enter the repository directory

+       cd task_list

+3. Install the dependencies

+       npm i

+4. Run the project

        npm start

 You should receive an URL as output (`http://localhost:<port number>`).
 To visualize and interact with the page, just open the URL in a browser of your choice.

 # 3. Future Steps